benwaddell/phoenix/README.md

 # Phoenix

 Phoenix is a fun "proof of concept" side project designed to automatically trigger EC2 instances for Ethereum mining.
 Instances will automatically spin up or down in response to current Ethereum mining profitability.
 The project is named after "PhoenixMiner" which is the mining software used.
-This repo contains a CloudFormation YAML file for building the infrastructure in AWS.
+This repo contains a CloudFormation YAML file for building the stack in AWS.

 ## What was the goal of this project?

 The goal was mainly to develop something using multiple AWS resources and build some CloudFormation experience, while also having a little fun.
 AWS GPU instances are not cheap to operate, so currently the project fluctuates in and out of profitability and spends most of the time dormant.
 However occasionally I will get a notification that instances are spinning up, and it's fun to see.

+## AWS Resources Used

+This projects utilizes the following resources:

+ - EC2 (instances for running the miner)
+ - AutoScaling (to automatically scale instances)
+ - IAM (for managing resources roles anda access)
+ - Lambda (function to calculate mining profitability and adjust the AutoScaling Group, and terminate instances with unacceptable hashrates)
+ - EventBrige (triggers the Lambda function every 3 minutes)
+ - SNS (enables email notifications for scaling activities)

 ## How It Works